Non-Major Piano Lessons

 If you do not have your own music on campus, you may check out music from the Music Library.
 Librarians will help you if you have difficulty finding what you need.
 If you are approved for MUSC 101 Section NM, you may enroll in the course as soon as space permits.
-If the course is full, you may have to be placed on a waiting list for subsequent semesters.
-In any case, you will not have to repeat the audition as long as you remain a student here.
+If the course is full, you may be on a waiting list for subsequent semesters.
+You will not have to repeat the audition as long as you remain a student here.
 (For inquiries about the music minor audition, please consult the music minor audition sheet for separate audition requirements.)

-You cannot register for this course in advance of the audition.
+You cannot register for this course before the audition.
 All non-music students will be assessed a nonrefundable fee of $400.00.
 This fee will be added to your student account.